Fenix CL26R Lantern Review

 The CL26R ships in a complicated box with a window for viewing the product.
 The manual is stuffed in the bottom, and the cell is already in the light.

 Remember to remove the isolation protection from the top of the cell before use!
-(Otherwise, it won’t work).
-Or do like I did and try to charge the light first….
-Nothing bad happened, but just don’t do that at home kids.
+Otherwise, it won’t work.
+Or do as I did and try to charge the light first….
+Nothing bad happened, but just don’t do that at home, kids.

 Here is the manual.